 Florida Statute 316.062 requires that anyone that has been involved in an accident resulting in injury or death to anyone must provide their name, address, registration number of their vehicle, and their driver’s license.
 They must also render aid to any person injured in the crash.

-There are three levels of Hit and Run charges: Leaving the Scene with Injury, Serious Bodily Injury, or Death.
+There are three levels of Hit and Run charges: Leaving the Scene of an Accident with Injury, Leaving the Scene of an Accident with Serious Bodily Injury, and Leaving the Scene of an Accident with Death.

 Leaving the Scene of an Accident—with Injury in Fort Walton Beach

 “the driver of a vehicle involved in a crash which results in injury to a person other than serious bodily injury shall immediately stop the vehicle at the scene of the crash, and shall remain at the scene of the crash until he or she has fulfilled the requirements of Statute 316.062.
 A person who willfully violates this section commits a felony of the third degree.”